Appearance & Reality > The Lord Jesus Christ > Truly rich

 13 Therefore let us not judge one another anymore, but rather determine this—not to put an obstacle or a stumbling block in a brother’s way.

-Our primary concentration should be living our lives before the Lord, with the recognition that we have to give an account to Him.
+Paul reminds us that each one of us has to give an account to God, and in view of that, our primary concentration should be on living our lives well before Him.
 We have to be good stewards of all that He has entrusted to us.

 Romans 14:22